Contacting Your Academic Advisor

 - Select the ‘Student Planning’ dropdown

 - Your assigned advisor’s name will be listed and linked to their email address

 Faculty advisors may not be available when classes are not in session.
-During these times, General Education, Technical Education, and pre-Allied Health students will be seen on a walk-in basis by the professional advisors in Student Services.
+During these times, General Education, certain Technical Education, and pre-Allied Health students will be assisted by the professional advisors in Student Services.
 Students admitted to an Allied Health program will be assisted by the Allied Health department.

 Why is it important to contact my academic advisor?